Infinitesimal rational actions: Finite group schemes

 \begin{lemma} Let $G=\spec(A)$ be an affine commutative $k$-group scheme, $B$ be a $k$-algebra and let $C$ denote the $k$-algebra of $k$-linear morphisms $\Hom_k(A,B)$.
 For every element $g\in C^{(p)}$, it holds that \end{lemma}

 \begin{proof} Since $F_C$ is a morphism of $k$-algebras, it is enough to show the result for $g$ of the form $f\otimes1=f^{(p)}$ with $f\in C=\Hom_k(A,B)$.
-We then have that $F_C(f\otimes1)=f^p$ and we thus wish to show that Using the definition of multiplication of the algebra $C$ one sees that By Remark \ref{FrobVerrmk} we obtain the commutative diagram and thus the statement. \end{proof}
+We then have $F_C(f\otimes1)=f^p$ and we thus wish to show that Using the definition of multiplication of the algebra $C$ one sees that the power $f^p$ is equal to the composite By Remark \ref{FrobVerrmk} we obtain the commutative diagram and thus the statement. \end{proof}

-Recall that a finite $k$-group scheme is a $k$-group scheme that is finite as a $k$-scheme and that the category of finite commutative group schemes over a field $k$ is abelian.
+Recall that a \textit{finite $k$-group scheme} is a $k$-group scheme that is finite as a $k$-scheme and that the category of finite commutative group schemes over a field $k$ is abelian.
+The \textit{order}, denoted $o(G)$, of a finite $k$-group scheme $G=\spec(A)$ is the dimension of $A$ as a $k$-vector space.

 \begin{lemma} Let $G=\spec(A)$ be a finite (commutative) $k$-group scheme.
-Then is a finite dimensional (commutative) $k$-Hopf algebra. \end{lemma}
+Then the dual of $A$ as a $k$-vector space is a finite dimensional (commutative) $k$-Hopf algebra. \end{lemma}

-\begin{proof} \cite[V.\textsection1.2.10]{DG} \end{proof}
+\begin{proof} \cite[II.\textsection1, 2.10]{DG} \end{proof}

 \begin{defi}[Cartier dual] Let $G$ be a finite commutative $k$-group scheme.
 We call \textit{Cartier dual} of $G$ the finite commutative $k$-group scheme \end{defi}